Adebureaux/ft_server/README.md

 # ft_server

-This topic is intended to introduce you to system administration.
-It will make you aware of the importance of using scripts to automate your tasks.
-For that, you will discover the "docker" technology and use it to install a complete web server.
-This server will run multiples services: Wordpress, phpMyAdmin, and a SQL database.
+The purpose of this subject matter is to provide an introduction to system administration by highlighting the significance of employing scripts for task automation.
+Through this, you will gain knowledge about the "docker" technology and utilize it to set up a comprehensive web server.
+The said server will be capable of running multiple services, including Wordpress, phpMyAdmin, and an SQL database.